Skip to content

 Booking.com

 The person receives messages from inside the Booking.com website/app, seemingly from the hotel they booked.
-The “hotel” tells informs them that their payment didn’t go through.
-The reasons can be your credit card details are old or are being declined.
-The scammer then says you have to make a payment within 24 hours else you will lose your booking.
+The “hotel” informs them that their payment didn’t go through.
+The reasons can be that your credit card details are old or being declined.
+The scammer then says you must make a payment within 24 hours or lose your booking.
 They ask for your credit card details and if this is declined, they ask for an IBAN payment or direct transfer (in this case it was a bank in the UK) to confirm the booking.
 They send you an external e-mail with the banking details.
 Do not do anything without consulting the hotel directly (not via the chat in Booking.com) or phone Booking.com.
 To phone them you will need the booking confirmation and pin code related to your booking.

 Be very vigilant, everything seems legit.